ChiriacAlina/HTML-CSS-Project/README.md

 - Detalii flori
 - Flori

-The other pages are fost test in GIThub.
+The other pages are for test in GIThub.